What Are the Seven Wonders of the World? (HD Images)

 seven wonder of the world, including christ statue, colosseum, and the great wall of China.

-The first ‘seven wonders of the ancient world’ list was made more than 2000 years ago, by adventurous Hellenic travelers who marveled at the world’s most incredible man-made constructions.
-Since then, most of the original list have been destroyed, aside from the Great Pyramid of Giza.
+The first ‘seven wonders of the ancient world’ list was made more than 2000 years ago by adventurous Hellenic travelers who marveled at the world’s most incredible man-made constructions.
+Since then, most of the wonders in the original list have been destroyed, aside from the Great Pyramid of Giza.
 In 2001, Swiss-born, Canadian filmmaker Bernard Weber set up the New7Wonders Foundation to find a new seven wonders of the world for the modern era, asking members of the public to cast their votes.
-After months of deliberating, debating and shortlists, these are the impressive feats that made the final cut.
+After months of deliberating, debating, and shortlists, these are the impressive feats that made the final cut.

 1. The Colosseum, Rome, Italy